Kibo007/typescript-react-redux-boilerplate/README.md

-# This is project for fun testing typescript, redux, react, webpack
+This is boilerplate for projects using react, redux, typescript, webpack
-idea is tu build application that can convert and crypto asset.